uche-madu/deb-infrastructure/README.md

     export TF_VAR_AIRFLOW_SSH_KEY_PRIVATE="$(cat ~/airflow_git_ssh_key)"
     ```

-## Apply the config:
+## Apply the Config
-* The terraform config is to be applied via Github Actions, manually or on `pull request` to the `main` branch.
+The terraform config is to be applied via Github Actions, manually or on `pull request` to the `main` branch.
 Branch protection has been setup for the `main` branch to require that `commits` can only be made to a `feature` branch for `review` and pass `status checks` before being merged with the `main` branch through a `pull request`.

     ```bash
     # Create a new branch